 The MBTI® ENFP and College

 An ENFP will often show passion for innovative possibilities and may typically be viewed by others as knowledgeable and intelligent.
-ENFP Personality Types (Extraverted-Intuitive-Feeling-Perceiving) are known to motivate and encourage anyone who they come in contact with.
+ENFP Personality Types (Extraverted-Intuitive-Feeling-Perceivingare known to motivate and encourage anyone who they come in contact with.
 These individuals will have a magnetism for the world around them, gaining energy by interacting with others.
-Their usually innate behavior for adaptation and open-mindedness, can benefit their college experience as they allow for the constant exchange of information.
+Their usually innate behavior for adaptation and open-mindedness can benefit their college experience as they allow for the constant exchange of information.
 ENFPs are known to make sudden decisions and view the decision-making process as an ongoing activity.
-This approach often begins with a choice as being the first step, followed by any repercussions that may eventualize from their settled decision.
+This approach often begins with a choice as being the first step, followed by any repercussions that may eventually come from their settled decision.
 Keeping decision-making options open is often very important to ENFP Personality Types due to their perceiving function.
-However, this behavior may appear to others as an inability to stick to their decisions, though for an ENFP, they simply want to do it all.
+However, this behavior may appear to others as an inability to stick to their decisions, though for ENFP, they simply want to do it all.
 Additionally, individuals in the ENFP Personality Type have the need to attend social events and gatherings, which helps them recharge their batteries and therefore are known to participate in many campus social events.
-This personality type is known to make associations between activities and observations swiftly, and confidently progress based on the patterns between them.
+This personality type is known to make associations between activities and observations swiftly and confidently progress based on the patterns between them.
 ENFPs are often individuals who will encourage others to be their best.

 Learning and Being Studious